 What Is Capital Gains Tax (CGT) in Ireland?

 If you sell a return on an asset for a profit, you must pay Capital Gains Tax (CGT) in Ireland.
 This is a “capital gain,” and it is the profit you realize.
 CGT is paid on property, shares, land, and collectibles.
 The current CGT rate is 33%.
 You only pay CGT on the profit—not the entire sale price.
 Some exemptions and reliefs may reduce the tax.
+For tailored support, you can use our tax services in Ireland to make sure you file correctly.
 There are deadlines for reporting and paying the CGT to Revenue, which depend on when the sale occurs.
 Always document what you purchased and sold.

 Common Capital Gains Tax Exemptions in Ireland